 If you still haven’t left after a court order takes effect your landlord can ask the bailiffs to evict you.

-It is against the law if your landlord tries to evict you without getting a court order.
-There might be things you can do to stop your landlord from doing this.
-The council or an advice agency might be able to help.
+If your landlord tries to evict you without getting a court order or without a court bailiff they are breaking the law.
+There might be action you can take to stop your landlord from doing this.
+See our pages on harassment and illegal eviction.